HansPeterRadtke/utils/hpr/utils/parser/README.md

 ## Installation

-This module is part of the `hanspeterradtke-utils` package.
+This module is part of the `hpr-utils` package.

 Install the full repo in editable mode (from repo root):